jfoxworth/CADWOLFv9/README.md

 For every database table, there is a corresponding model in the angular app.
 For each model, there is a service that handles the CRUD aspects of that model.
 The CRUD commands are all standard except for the read commands.
 Each model has multiple read commands.
 One could represent fetching a single model using an ID.
 Another could represent grabbing all model entries owned by a user, etc.

 For each component, there is a corresposing service.
 These serivces handle all aspects of that component's work that is not related to the fetching of data for the models in use.

+In some cases, one service handles both the CRUD for the model and the additional component items.
+Examples are the Team, Branches, and Log items.
+In most cases, the model service handles only the CRUD for the model and there are separate services for the components.
+No CRUD should be done in the component services.

 ## Component Design Pattern